Honda Campus All-Star Challenge (HCASC) brings together the whole campus community -- students, faculty, administration and alumni.

 HBCUs report their progress with recruitment (Power Search Scores & HCASC Club/Tournament roster) and readiness (HCASC Club or campus tournament scoresheets).

-- January: The coach names the NCT Team (four players) and team members complete registration materials.
+- January: The coach names the National Championship Tournament (NCT) Team (four players) and team members complete online registration.

-- February: National Qualifying Tournaments are held .
+- February: National Qualifying Tournaments (NQTs) are held .

-The teams for the NCT are named the week after the Pre-NCTs, based on performance at those tournaments, to balance the field and to afford an NCT experience to all participating HBCUs every few years.
-Note that Coaches may change players (with no change fees) until after the Pre-NCT Tournaments.
+The teams for the NCT are named the week after the National Qualifying Tournaments, based on performance at those tournaments, to balance the field and to afford an NCT experience to all participating HBCUs every few years.
+Note that Coaches may change players (with no change fees) until after the NQTs.

 - April: The HBCUs which qualify attend the National Championship Tournament, held in Los Angeles, California April 8-12, 2017.